PudgyPoppins/caps/README.md

 			* scratch that... first, add a many to many field of reasons, similar to tags, to nonprofits and networks.
 Then, if they have a reason, it will automatically pop up as flagged in the template view.
 		* reports should probably be a separate model that has a many to many relationship with nonprofits and networks, and could be assigned or deleted
 		* when a user gets their own account reported, they see a warning message in the top of their profile, and their background image in the navbar turns red | https://docs.djangoproject.com/en/3.0/ref/contrib/messages/#expiration-of-messages
+			* how about we send an email instead?
 * ## Calendar
 	* add some way to have a created_by attribute to events.
 If you created a network event, or if you are a nonprofit rep, or if it's your personal user event that you created, then add "editable" in fullcalendar
 		* Scratch the editable part, I don't want someone to be able to go into inspect element and edit events.
 Make it a form again, that's the best way!